 The ERF website also contains a bibliography of articles on extensive reading, and a list of the winners and nominees in the annual Language Literature Awards, If you’re starting a library, these lists will aid selection.
 An international jury selects the winning books in five categories, taking into account the internet comments of teachers and students around the world.
 You and your students can comment on the 2010 nominations from April.

-When we were working on our own word lists for Streamline Graded Readers, which became Storylines, we had all the reference books and frequency counts that we could lay our hands on: A General Service List of English Words, The Cambridge English Lexicon, The Leuven English Teaching Vocabulary List, The Threshold Level, English Grammatical Structure (which related sets of words to structures for creating exercises), the defining vocabularies for various learners’ dictionaries, and just about every other graded reading scheme from L.A.
+When we were working on our own word lists for Streamline Graded Readers, which became Storylines and has now been adapted extensively into Garnet Oracle Readers, we had all the reference books and frequency counts that we could lay our hands on: A General Service List of English Words, The Cambridge English Lexicon, The Leuven English Teaching Vocabulary List, The Threshold Level, English Grammatical Structure (which related sets of words to structures for creating exercises), the defining vocabularies for various learners’ dictionaries, and just about every other graded reading scheme from L.A.
 Hill’s ancient lists for OUP to the Ladybird list for children.
 We had the vocabulary indexes (or indices, which is a word fast going out of use!) for the course books themselves, as well as those for other coursebooks.
 We had about ten ELT dictionaries, three Thesauruses (is that the plural of Thesaurus?
 I don’t know), and a list of over 200 international words we had compiled while we were writing Streamline Departures and Connections.
 It has been stated that the average beginner “knows” or can readily guess around 200 words which are used in English.

 The deeper we looked into vocabulary lists, the more holes we found.
 The fun part of working on graded readers is writing the stories, not the wordlists, but for the series editor, that has to be the starting point.